Beyond chatbots: Inside Publicis.Sapient’s AI practice - Digiday

 “It is a different level of understanding.
 It is more complicated but more rewarding,” said Sutton.

 The global AI market is estimated to reach around $16 billion by 2020.
-“When people talk about AI, they refer to chatbots, which is a real problem,” said Purcell.
+“When people talk about AI, they refer to chatbots, which is a real problem,” said Brandon Purcell, senior analyst for Forrester Research.
 “There are virtual assistants that combine natural-language processing with machine learning and even deep learning.
 That’s AI.
 But if you simply build a bot with coded scripts, that’s not AI.”
 Indeed, bots themselves are experiencing a backlash because marketers found that they are hard to use and they are not as personalized as they are supposed to.

 Digiday Daily Newsletter